MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/get-ready/readiness-assessment-fix.md

 ### Multifactor authentication

-Multifactor authentication must not prevent Microsoft Managed Desktop from managing your tenant in Intune and Azure AD.
+Multifactor authentication must not prevent Microsoft Managed Desktop from managing your Azure AD organization (tenant) in Intune and Azure AD.

 **Not ready**

 You have some multifactor authentication policies set as **required** for conditional access policies that are assigned to all users.
-At Microsoft Managed Desktop enrollment, Microsoft Managed Desktop will modify conditional access policies that prevent Microsoft Managed Desktop from managing the Microsoft Managed Desktop service.
-During enrollment, Microsoft Managed Desktop will exclude Microsoft Managed Desktop service accounts from relevant conditional access policies and apply Microsoft Managed Desktop managed conditional access policies to restrict access to these accounts.
+During enrollment, we will exclude Microsoft Managed Desktop service accounts from relevant conditional access policies and apply new conditional access policies to restrict access to these accounts.
 For more about these service accounts, see [Standard operating procedures](../service-description/operations-and-monitoring.md#standard-operating-procedures).

 **Advisory**

-You have multifactor authentication required on conditional access policies that may prevent Microsoft Managed Desktop from managing the Microsoft Managed Desktop service.
-During enrollment, Microsoft Managed Desktop will exclude Microsoft Managed Desktop service accounts from relevant conditional access policies and apply Microsoft Managed Desktop managed conditional access policies to restrict access to these accounts.
+You have multifactor authentication required on conditional access policies that could prevent Microsoft Managed Desktop from managing the Microsoft Managed Desktop service.
+During enrollment, we will exclude Microsoft Managed Desktop service accounts from relevant conditional access policies and apply new conditional access policies to restrict access to these accounts.
 For more about these service accounts, see [Standard operating procedures](../service-description/operations-and-monitoring.md#standard-operating-procedures).

 **Error**